raspberrypilearning/mission-space-lab-creator-guide/en/step_6.md

 --- collapse ---
 ---
-title: "[Forgetting to call your function]"
+title: "Forgetting to call your function"
 ---

 We’ve seen cases where teams have written a function only to forget to call it in their `main.py` — oops!